skrollme/homebridge-eveatmo/README.md

 ## :rotating_light: Warning

-Since Netatmo announced a change to their authentification-policies it was also necessary to update this plugin's authentication-mechanism.
+Since Netatmo announced a change to their authentication policies it was also necessary to update this plugin's authentication-mechanism.
 **From 1.0.0 it is not recommended to use username/password auth anymore although it is technically still supported in the latest release (1.1.0).**

 You need to generate an OAuth _refresh_token_ on your app's page at [dev.netatmo.com](https://dev.netatmo.com/apps/) instead.
 For more details see the instructions below or take a look at this issue: <https://github.com/skrollme/homebridge-eveatmo/issues/62>.
 Since some users have still unidentified problems with the new authentication-mechanism you can keep using the username/password auth, but it can be shut down by netatmo at any time.